Prostaglandins (biologically active substances)

 Features of interaction with other drugs

 Simultaneous administration of nonsteroidal anti-inflammatory drugs and Misoprostol provokes the development of peripheral edema and increased transaminases (ALT, AST).
-Clinical features of interaction with drugs such as Diazepam, Antipyrine, Diclofenac, Aspirin, Piroxicam, Indomethacin, and Naproxen were not observed.
+Clinical interaction features with drugs such as Diazepam, Antipyrine, Diclofenac, Aspirin, Piroxicam, Indomethacin, and Naproxen were not observed.
 Repeated use of Misoprostol slightly increases the concentration of Propranolol in the blood.